Mindset & Philosophy · Mind

 How to Do a Life Audit: The 7-Pillar Protocol (With All the Questions)

-Companies audit quarterly.
-Most people audit never.
-They just accumulate drift until something breaks.
-Here's the one-afternoon protocol: score seven pillars, find the one bottleneck, build the 90-day fix.
+Companies audit their books every quarter.
+Most of us never audit anything, we just let the drift pile up until something breaks.
+Here's the one-afternoon version: score seven areas of your life, find the one bottleneck dragging down the rest, and turn it into a 90-day fix.

 https://taskcoach.ai/blog/how-to-do-a-life-audit/

-Every functioning company audits itself on a schedule.
-Books quarterly, strategy annually, incidents immediately.
-Nobody waits for the bankruptcy to check the numbers.
+Every company worth its salt audits itself on a schedule.
+Books get checked quarterly.
+Strategy gets reviewed annually.
+Incidents get investigated immediately.
+No functioning business waits for bankruptcy to look at the numbers.

-Most people run the opposite protocol on their own lives: no scheduled review, no metrics, no diagnosis, just accumulating drift, punctuated by the occasional 2 a.m. panic that serves as an unstructured, badly timed audit with a sample size of one bad mood.
-If you want to know how to do a life audit properly, the first principle is this: do it on purpose, on a schedule, with evidence, not when a crisis forces the question.
+Most of us run the opposite process on our own lives.
+No calendar reminder, no metrics, no real diagnosis, just drift, quietly piling up, until it erupts as a 2 a.m. panic that ends up functioning as an audit with a sample size of one bad mood and zero evidence.
+If you actually want to know how to do a life audit, the first rule is simple: do it on purpose, on a schedule, backed by evidence, not only when a crisis forces the question.

-The protocol below takes one afternoon.
-It produces exactly three artifacts: seven scores, one identified bottleneck, and a 90-day roadmap.
-That's deliberate.
-An audit that produces a 40-page self-discovery document produces nothing.
+The protocol below takes one afternoon and produces exactly three things: seven scores, one identified bottleneck, and a 90-day roadmap.
+That's on purpose.
+A "life audit" that spits out forty pages of self-reflection has produced nothing you can actually act on.

-There's a second, less comfortable finding worth respecting.
-Kluger & DeNisi's (1996) meta-analysis of feedback interventions found feedback improves performance on average, but in roughly a third of cases it backfires, typically when feedback targets the self ("I'm a failure") rather than the task ("my Social pillar got 90 minutes of investment last month").
-This is why the protocol below is aggressively behavioral.
-You are not auditing your worth.
-You are auditing where your hours and actions went.
-Keep the lens on the task and feedback works for you.
-Let it drift to identity and the audit becomes a shame ritual that predicts nothing except avoidance of the next audit.
+There's a less comfortable wrinkle worth knowing too.
+A large analysis of feedback research found that feedback boosts performance on average, but backfires in roughly a third of cases, and the backfiring almost always happens when the feedback lands on identity ("I'm a failure") instead of behavior ("my Social pillar got about 90 minutes of attention last month").
+That's why the protocol below stays aggressively behavioral.
+You're not auditing your worth as a person.
+You're auditing where your hours and choices actually went.
+Keep it there and feedback works in your favor.
+Let it slide into identity and the audit turns into a shame spiral that predicts nothing except you avoiding the next one.

-Use seven pillars: Mind, Body, Career, Wealth, Social, Home, Leisure.
-(The classic wheel of life uses eight similar categories.
-Seven pillars is the version we find carves life at cleaner joints, and Leisure gets its own line because it's the one everyone silently deletes.)
+Use seven categories: Mind, Body, Career, Wealth, Social, Home, Leisure.
+(The classic wheel of life uses eight similar slices.
+We've found seven cuts life at cleaner joints, and Leisure earns its own line because it's the one category everyone quietly drops first.)

-Rate each 1 to 10, and follow three rules:
+Score each 1 to 10, and stick to three rules while you do it.

-• Gut first.
-Write the instant number before you reason about it.
-Deliberation at this stage mostly produces socially acceptable scores.
+Go with your gut first.
+Write down the instant number before you start reasoning about it.
+Deliberation at this stage mostly produces a number that looks good rather than one that's true.

-Now pressure-test every score with three questions per pillar: evidence (what did I actually do in the last 30 days?), trajectory (up, flat, or down over six months?), and target (what would a 9 look like, concretely?).
-Here's the full set.
+Now pressure-test every score with three questions: evidence (what did I actually do in the last 30 days?), trajectory (trending up, flat, or down over six months?), and target (what would a 9 actually look like?).
+Here's the full set, pillar by pillar.

 Mind